 Restrictions and Limitations on Our Cash Distribution Policy.
-There is no guarantee that our shareholders will receive quarterly distributions from us, that we will receive quarterly distributions from IDR LLC or that IDR LLC will receive quarterly distributions from Antero Midstream.
+There is no guarantee that our shareholders will receive quarterly distributions from IDR LLC or that IDR LLC will receive quarterly distributions from Antero Midstream.
 Neither we nor Antero Midstream have a legal obligation to pay distributions.